 - salt and pepper to taste

-- Add onion, tomato, jalapeno, and garlic. and stir in completely.
-Add cilantro and lime juice, and stir again.
+- Add chopped onion, tomato, garlic, and jalapeño.
+Use a potato masher to mash everything into the avocado.
+Add cilantro and lime juice, and stir in with a spoon.